Lucid Dreams and self-knowledge

 Also known as oneironauts, or explorers of dream worlds, these dream travellers can be on their techniques based on three main pillars: intention, reflection and self-suggestion:

-1. The first step is the intention: the individual must have the intention of really wanting to have a lucid dream and he needs to make this very clear to this subconscious.
+- The first step is the intention: the individual must have the intention of really wanting to have a lucid dream and they need to make this very clear to their subconscious.

-3. The final and third step is self-suggestion: it arises when the individual states that he can live a lucid dream.
+- The final and third step is self-suggestion: it arises when the individual states that they can live a lucid dream.

 After understanding these three well-defined pillars, then one must practice them on a daily basis, so that the individual comes to a stage when he can easily decide to have a lucid dream.